pazfernando/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

 25. In each client project, add the following key/value to bootstrap.yml (or bootstrap.properties), using correct YAML formatting:
   - spring.cloud.config.uri: http://localhost:8001.

-26. Add an additional dependency for spring-cloud-config-client.
+26. Add an additional dependency for spring-cloud-config-client, en each client too.

 27. Make sure the Eureka server is still running.
 Start (or restart) each client.
 Open [http://localhost:8020/sentence](http://localhost:8020/sentence) to see the completed sentence.